 - Local government entities must provide incentives equivalent to a tax credit of 50% of the incremental additional ad valorem taxes payable by a grantee on the required investment, over a period of between 5 and 10 years.

 - Must have no overdue tax debts, OSHA, or North Carolina Department of Environmental and Natural Resources (DENR) violations.

 Basic grant terms include:

-- Eligibility for full grant payment requires retention of the lesser of the number of full-time jobs the grantee had at the time of application, or the number it had when it commenced the required investment (but not less than 2,000).
+- Eligibility for full grant payment requires retention of the lesser of the number of full-time jobs the grantee had at the time of application, or the number it had when it commenced the required investment.

 - Must pay at least 140% of the average wage paid by all insured private employers in the county where the project is located.